LaylaSklar/logistic_growth/README.md

 #### Graph output of script
 <img width="785" alt="image" src="https://github.com/PenguinsAssignment/logistic_growth/assets/150163891/72b0e626-eb94-44de-b162-a371c7f64ea8">

+(Note: as in script - so as not to mask the scale of the output from the exponential growth function, I applied a log transformation to the y-axis as opposed to reducing the axis to a set limit)

 # References
 1) Bremer, H. “Variation of Generation Times in Escherichia Coli Populations: Its Cause and Implications.”
 Microbiology, vol. 128, no. 12, 1 Dec.
 1982, pp. 2865–2876, https://doi.org/10.1099/00221287-128-12-2865.
 Accessed 7 Dec.
 2019.